 In August 1920, the two decided to have a second honeymoon and sailed to France.
-After partying in the nightclubs of Paris, the fun turned into a nightmare when on the night of September 5th, Jack woke to his wife’s screams.
+After partying in the nightclubs of Paris, the fun turned into a nightmare when in the early hours of September 5th, Jack woke to his wife’s screams.
 Olive had ingested bichloride of mercury.
 Five days later she was dead.

 The scandalous death of the young screen star rocked the Hollywood community and press reports were rife with rumors and accusations.
 Jack never fully recovered from the tragedy and in 1933, died in the same Paris hospital as his beloved Olive.

 Their short romance would go on to become one of the most tragic stories in Hollywood history.

 At its core, OLIVE & JACK is a love story.
 Utilizing our stars’ films, rarely seen archival material, and interviews with some of today’s leading storytellers, OLIVE & JACK will center on an intimate narrative of these two young lovers, exploring what it is to be a young person in the spotlight, and the dangers that lurk in its shadows.